Configuration

 ```

 When a user submits an access request and fills in these fields, the values are substituted into the payload before the REST call is made.
-For more details on variable substitution, see [Send REST Request](/4yItIzMvkpAvMVFAamTf/features/lifecycle-management/policies-workflows/actions/send-rest-request.md).
+Substituted values are JSON-escaped automatically.
+For full substitution rules, see [Form field substitution](/4yItIzMvkpAvMVFAamTf/features/lifecycle-management/policies-workflows/actions/send-rest-request.md#form-field-substitution-access-requests-only) on the Send REST Request action page.

 For information about creating Send REST Payload actions, see [Send REST Payload](/4yItIzMvkpAvMVFAamTf/features/lifecycle-management/policies-workflows/oaa-send-rest-payload.md).